Program fast facts

 What are the TOEFL score requirements?

-We recommend non-native English speakers have a TOEFL (Test of English as a Foreign Language) score of at least 250 on the computer-based exam or 100 on the internet-based exam.
+We recommend non-native English speakers have a TOEFL (Test of English as a Foreign Language) score of at least 250 on the paper-based exam or 100 on the internet-based exam.
 These scores are recommended, but not required.

-Is this program ABA "approved?"
+Is this program ABA approved?